-Essay #1-Topic: Concepts, audience and reflection (CEL Ch.
+Essay #1 -Topic: Remembering Who You Were (CEL Ch.
+2) (Individual Reflective Writing required - 1 page) Essay #2 - Topic: Analyzing Concepts (CEL Ch.
 5)

-Essay #2 - Topic: Hot Topics - Claims, beliefs (CEL Ch.
-7)

-Essay #3 -Collaborative Essay - a more thorough exploration as a group of one of Jonathan Safron Foer's concepts from Eating Animals text.
+Essay #3 -Collaborative Essay - Making Arguments (CEL Ch.
+7) - a more a more thorough exploration as a group of a topic that affects your decision making.
 Group reflective writing required.

-Essay #4 - In-class essay - Proposing Solutions CEL Ch.
-11 (each class's essay topic/suggestion will be different to avoid repetition and promote fairness throughout the day)
+Essay #4 - In-class essay - Proposing Solutions (CEL Ch.
+11) (each class's essay topic/suggestion will be different to avoid repetition and promote fairness throughout the day).